-Pulau Ubin is a bio diverse hotspot in Singapore and a place often frequented by nature lovers due its extensive wildlife.
-It is estimated that this island is home to home to over 700 species of plants, 30 species of mammals, 40 species of reptiles, 175 species of butterflies, 50 species of dragonflies and over 200 species of birds, such is the biodiversity of the region.
-This island is home to the largest mangrove vegetation in Singapore and hosts rare species of animals and birds like the Ashy Roundleaf bat, Greater Mouse Deer, Barred Eagle Owl, and Straw headed Bulbul, Mangrove Pitta and brown wood Owl etc.
+Pulau Ubin is a biodiverse hotspot in Singapore and a place often frequented by nature lovers due to its extensive wildlife.
+It is estimated that this island is home to home to over 700 species of plants, 30 species of mammals, 40 species of reptiles, 175 species of butterflies, 50 species of dragonflies and over 200 species of birds, such as the biodiversity of the region.
+This island is home to the largest mangrove vegetation in Singapore and hosts rare species of animals and birds like the Ashy Roundleaf Bat, Greater Mouse Deer, Barred Eagle Owl, and Straw-headed Bulbul, Mangrove Pitta and brown wood Owl, etc.

 The National Parks Board of Singapore frequently monitors this reserve and carry out field studies to maintain this bio diverse habitat.

 There are numerous plants and animals dwelling among the reserve of Pulau Ubin.
 Naming all the species will be a never exhausting list.
 Here is a list of some highlighted plants and animals in the Pulau Ubin region.
 While visiting Pulau Ubin, don’t forget to bring your binoculars to marvel at this wonderful sanctuary of nature from a closer range.